Our Definitive Guide to Contact Center Services

 Now, let’s discuss some vital technologies used in contact center service.

-• Computer telephony integration (CTI) allows phones to work with computers.
-Contact center agents take advantage of advanced features, including automatic dialing, intelligent routing, data analytics, and reporting.
+• Computer-telephony integration (CTI) allows phones to work with computers.
+Contact center agents use advanced features, including automatic dialing, intelligent routing, data analytics, and reporting.

 • An automatic call distributor (ACD) employs intelligent call routing.
 It routes calls to available agents and the most suitable representatives.
 The system decides such a route based on customers’ initial input.